Innomen/hedonic-core/README.md

 - Implementation challenges in real-world scenarios
 - Scenarios where following the core leads to outcomes that violate its own principles

+### Stress Testing the Framework
+- Try to break the core, then respond from the core's perspective.
+If the framework is sound, both sides should make internal sense.
+Like double entry book keepings for philosphy.

 ## FAQ

 **Q: Does this mean we should eliminate all challenge, growth, and difficulty?**